 As the passion inside of me kept growing, I decided to get certified in the fall of 2002 at Power Yoga Works.
 By January of 2003, I was teaching and felt really alive.
 More alive than I had ever felt and I was LOVING IT!

 Taking everything I’ve learned from my yoga journey, I’ve bottled it all up into one place.
 At Sol, our mission is to help clients feel less stressed and more inspired through the joyful experience of power yoga.
 We offer our students an invitation to step out of the chaos and onto their mats for a kick-ass flow that helps them release the heavy.
-Sol’s classes are sweaty, challenging, and designed to help clients make the most of their time on the mat.
+Sol’s classes are challenging and designed to help clients make the most of their time on the mat.
 Always rooted in power vinyasa, they’re as much a work-out as a work-in, and will leave participants feeling lighter, happier, and accomplished.